Kevin Johnson, PhD

 At Pacific University, all faculty teach a variety of different courses.
 Typically, we do not use graduate teaching assistants, which means that your classes will be taught by professors and that you will have plenty of opportunities to get to know the faculty in your discipline.

-Below I have listed some of the courses that I teach.
-We are always developing and trying out new classes, so the list may change now and then.
+Below is a list of some of the courses that I teach.
+We are always developing and trying out new classes, so the list may change.

 I teach lecture courses using small-group guided-inquiry methods, in which I lecture less, and student do more problem solving in the classroom.
 I have also received grant funding to implemented project-based laboratory experiments as part of all my laboratory courses.